 Traffic and Parking Procedures

 The Irvine Police Department actively patrols the area around University Park at arrival and dismissal times.
 They watch for cars speeding, illegally parking, and other unsafe driving behaviors.
 To keep our students safe, we ask that parents use caution when driving in our parking lot and around our school.
 When parking in the neighborhood, please obey all traffic laws and be considerate to our neighbors.
 Please do not block driveways, leave trash in the area, allow your children to play in someone’s yard, or make excessive noise.

 At no time may a driver leave his/her car unattended or park in the loading zone.
 In addition, the Irvine Police Department will cite any parent unloading students in any street away from the curb, often referred to as double parking.
 Not only is it illegal, but incredibly dangerous.

 Use of Telephones and Cell Phones

-Cell phones are permitted at school, however, board policy requires that they are deactivated during the regular school day and used only during an emergency affecting the school or community.
+Cell phones are permitted at school; however, board policy requires that they are deactivated during the regular school day and used only during an emergency affecting the school or community.
 The use of cell phones is prohibited during school hours.
-They are to be turned off and in the student’s backpack during school hours.
+They should be turned off and in the student’s backpack during school hours.
 Cell phones that are turned on during school hours are subject to confiscation and will only be returned to a parent through the front office.

 We ask that you take care of all arrangements for the day with your children before they leave for school.
 If the forecast is for rain, send them in a coat or jacket and give them a plan for pick up/dismissal for inclement weather.
 If after-school activities are scheduled, be certain that they know what is expected of them before they leave for school.
-We ask that only emergency messages be telephoned in to children since we strive to keep instructional interruptions to a minimum.
-Arrangements with friends must be made prior to coming to school.
+We ask that only emergency messages be telephoned into school for children since we strive to keep instructional interruptions to a minimum.
+Arrangements with friends must be made before coming to school.